Skip to main content

 Quick Summary

-deepeval offers a powerful RedTeamer that can scan LLM applications for risks and vulnerabilities with just a few lines of code.
-It works by generating adversarial attacks aimed at provoking harmful responses from your LLM and evaluates how effectively your application handles these attacks.
+deepeval offers a powerful RedTeamer that can scan LLM applications for safety risks and vulnerabilities in just a few lines of code, and is a fast and scalable way to test for LLM safety.

 from deepeval.red_teaming import RedTeamer